Aljgutier/fastapi_docker/README.md

 app.include_router(router)
 ```

-Next create the router.py file inside the app folder.
+Next, create the router.py file inside the app folder.
 We will define all our routes in this file.

 We begin with the "/" route and respond with a dictionary `{"Hello","World"}